apayne/supervision-scripts/README.md

 * Tenative plans for supporting freedt, daemontools-encore, nosh, and perp.
 * Tenative plans for supporting a choice between execline and /bin/sh.

+## License #
+Currently Licensed under MPL 2.0 minus the exclusion clause.
+Once the project reaches a 0.2 release, I will move to a BSD/MIT style license.